 How Smartnumbers can help

-The key is to analyse incoming calls before they are answered, using Smartnumbers’ platform to check each call for suspicious behaviour and assign a risk score.
-The risk score enables contact centres to flag high risk calls and choose to handle them separately.
+The key is to analyse incoming calls before they are answered, using Smartnumbers’ platform to check each call for red flags and assign a risk score.
+The risk score enables contact centres to flag high risk calls and refer the polices for investigation.

 The solution monitors inbound calls for the following fraud risk factors: